Thalía Mallqui

 Thalía Mallqui is a Peruvian freestyle wrestler.
 She is a two-time medalist at the Pan American Games.

-She won one of the bronze medals in the women's 48 kg event at the 2014 Pan American Wrestling Championships held in Mexico City, Mexico.
+Mallqui won one of the bronze medals in the women's 48 kg event at the 2014 Pan American Wrestling Championships held in Mexico City, Mexico.

-She won the silver medal in the 48 kg event at the 2015 Pan American Games held in Toronto, Canada.
+Mallqui won the silver medal in the 48 kg event at the 2015 Pan American Games held in Toronto, Canada.
 Four years later, in 2019, she won one of the bronze medals in the 50 kg event at the Pan American Games held in Lima, Peru.

 At the 2017 Pan American Wrestling Championships held in Lauro de Freitas, Brazil, she won the silver medal in the 48 kg event.

-In March 2020, she competed at the Pan American Olympic Qualification Tournament held in Ottawa, Canada hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
+In March 2020, Mallqui competed at the Pan American Olympic Qualification Tournament held in Ottawa, Canada hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 She finished in 3rd place.
 She also failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.

-She won the bronze medal in her event at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Mallqui won the bronze medal in her event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 She won the silver medal in her event at the 2022 South American Games held in Asunción, Paraguay.

+Mallqui lost her bronze medal match in her event at the 2023 Pan American Wrestling Championships held in Buenos Aires, Argentina.
+A few months later, she also lost her bronze medal match in the women's 53 kg event at the 2023 Pan American Games held in Santiago, Chile.